samrussell/wordlists/README.md

 This is a set of word frequency lists that I find useful for learning languages.

-* `polish.txt` - This is from the opensubtitles.net 2018 list (https://github.com/hermitdave/FrequencyWords), processed against the SGJP dictionary (sgjp.pl)
+* `pl_processed.txt` - This is from the opensubtitles.net 2018 list (https://github.com/hermitdave/FrequencyWords), processed against the SGJP dictionary (sgjp.pl)
 * `pl_top_1000_with_conjugations.txt` - This is the top 1000 words from the above list, with all conjugations/declensions
+* `rs_processed.txt` - This is from the opensubtitles.net 2018 list (https://github.com/hermitdave/FrequencyWords) processed against ParCoLex (https://github.com/aleksandra-miletic/serbian-nlp-resources)

 ## Why word frequency dictionaries?